Introduction to Bacon & the Art of Living

 Visiting Boer farms in the Transvaal left me with a bitter-sweet taste in my mouth.
 On the one hand, these people were the warmest and heartiest people I knew.
 Rugged, industrious and hard working with a faith that almost moved mountains.
 On the other hand, I was angry to see the little black kids, indentured by people like the Jordaan’s on account of the fact that they were caught on his farm or captured when the Boers raided native villages or bought as “black ivory” on auctions like you would trade cattle.

 These are however not the only stories I heard on my many travels through the interior of this vast land.
 I can honestly say that I have heard similar stories of regular, unspeakable cruelty perpetrated by almost every people in Southern Africa against neighbours.
-Hottentot’s who raided Bushman villages and killed the adults and carried away the children.
-The British, waging war against the native tribes, dispossessing their lands without compensation.
+Khoe who raided San villages and killed the adults and carried away the children.
+The British, waging war against the native tribes, dispossessing their lands without giving them anything in return.

-When I started the transport company, I used to camp on his farm and I would bring him building material from the Cape.
-These days, his barns and homestead are all build and I carry the tobacco for Oom Piet that my dad sends him and spices for Aunt Santjie in my saddle bag.
-The trip to Rooiwal is only a short and pleasant detour.
-Sometimes I will take Aunt Santjie thread from my mom or recipe books that she buys for Aunt Santjie from a dealer in Adderley Street.
-(4)
+When I started the transport company, I used to camp on his farm and would bring him building material from the Cape.
+These days, his barns and homestead are all built and I carry only tobacco for Oom Piet that my dad sends him and spices for Aunt Santjie in my saddlebag.
+The trip to Rooiwal is a short and a pleasant detour.
+Sometimes I will take Aunt Santjie thread from my mom or recipe books from a dealer in Adderley Street.
+(6)

 Oom Piet lived to the ripe old age of 99.
 I was, in later years, told the story that when Oom Piet was advanced in years, he thought that his dominie (pastor) did not visit him often enough (home visitation by the pastor was very important to the Boers).
 He instructed his workers to harness the horses and prepare the carriage.
-He drove to Vredefort where he stopped in front of the pastors house.
+He rode to Vredefort where he stopped in front of the pastor’s house.
 Ds.
 Van Vuuren invited him to get down and come in, but he refused.
 He told Ds.
 Van Vuuren that he is an old man and may pass away any day now.
-He told the pastor that he is scared that he will die and when he gets to heaven, the Lord will ask him how its going with his servant in Vredefort and that he will have to tell the Lord that he does not know because Ds.
+He is scared that he will die and when he gets to heaven, the Lord will ask him how it’s going with his servant in Vredefort and that he will have to tell the Lord that he does not know because Ds.
 Van Vuuren no longer visits him at his home!
-(5)
+(7)

-Oom Piet’s farm became a place where I would have some of my happiest times ever.
+Oom Piet’s farm became a place where I would have some of my happiest times in the interior.
 I visited there as often as I could.
-In later years my grandfather, Oupa Eben and grandmother, Ouma Susan, obtained the farm next to him, called Stillehoogte and moved there.
-(6) The northern Free State became my second home and from their farms I could see the herds of wild animals starting to dwindle, even during the short time I rode transport.
+In later years my grandfather, Oupa Eben, and grandmother, Ouma Susan, obtained the farm next to him, Stillehoogte.
+(7) The northern Free State became my second home and from their farm, I could see the herds of wild animals starting to dwindle, even during the short time I rode transport.

-I saw many competing nations with many diametrically opposing goals and desires and much score to settle.
+I saw many competing nations with many diametrically opposing goals and desires and many scores to settle.
 I could not see powerful black tribes ever exist in South Africa, independently, alongside the powerful British empire or the Boer republic of the Transvaal.
-The natives tribes, on the other hand, were humiliated, their men killed, their woman and children carried off and their land taken.
-The resentment that is festering in such peoples can not be ignored or suppressed forever before it turns into war.
+The British would not allow this.
+The native tribes, on the other hand, were humiliated, their men killed, their women and children carried off and their land taken.
+The resentment that is festering in such peoples cannot be ignored or suppressed forever before it turns into war.

 Whichever way I think about it, peace was not something I saw for this land for the near future and I had to think deeply about what I wanted to dedicate my life to and how to make a living.
 In any event, it would be foolish to think that one would be able to ride transport through this land, uninterrupted while clouds of war gather.